 #3: Do Alimony or Child Support Affect Taxes?

+One of the most significant tax consequences after a divorce involves payments between spouses, whether it’s to help care for their children or to help them maintain a standard of living.
 After a divorce, one spouse will typically be expected to pay their ex, whether it’s to help care for their children or to help them maintain a standard of living while they get back on their feet.
 Whether you’re paying alimony or child support, you should know how your taxes could change while making those payments.

 Are Alimony and Child Support Taxable?